 The Goodson Law Library has a small collection of books intended to explain legal matters to non-lawyers.
 Researching the law can be difficult, and these books will give basic information and general advice on various legal subjects.
 Using these resources may help you find an answer to your question.
 Reference librarians can also guide you to other library resources, and can explain how to use them.
 Library staff cannot, however, do research for you or give you "legal advice," meaning they cannot interpret legal materials for you or explain how the law would apply to your particular situation.

 You should note that even if you find information about your topic, it may not be the complete answer to your question.
 The law is constantly changing and being updated.
 If you are involved in a lawsuit, or are required to go to court, it is best to consult an attorney.
 Many attorneys have free or inexpensive initial consultations.
 If you do not know the name of an attorney, you can call the North Carolina Lawyer Referral Service, a service of the North Carolina Bar Association, at (800) 662-7660 or (919) 677-8574.
 You may also qualify for representation by Legal Aid of North Carolina.
-To find out more and to locate which office to contact, go to the Legal Aid website.
-For the local Durham office, call toll-free (800) 331-7594 or (919) 688-6396.
+To find out more and to locate which office to contact, visit the Legal Aid website.
+For the local Durham office, call toll-free (866) 219-5262 or (919) 688-6396.
 Additional resources for legal referrals are available on the Law School website.

-This guide lists some of the books owned by the library that are written for non-lawyers, and gives a brief description of their contents.
+This guide lists some of the resources owned by the library that are written for non-lawyers, and gives a brief description of their contents.
 Locations are given in parentheses after each book.
-Other books can be located by using the online Duke University Libraries catalog.
+Other materials can be located by using the online Duke University Libraries catalog.